 |Move across containers 3||Allowed||Allowed if never unlocked||Blocked||Blocked|

-1 Allowed by default but can be blocked by a tenant setting for files that are larger than 0 bytes: Go to the Records management node in the Microsoft 365 compliance center > Records management settings > Retention labels > Allow editing of record properties and then turn off the setting Allow users to edit record properties.
+1 Editing properties for a locked record is allowed by default but can be blocked by a tenant setting in the Microsoft Purview compliance portal > Records management > Records management settings > Retention labels > Allow editing of record properties.

-2 For SharePoint and OneDrive, can be blocked as a tenant setting in the Microsoft 365 compliance center > Records management > Records management settings > Retention labels > Deletion of items
+2 Deleting labeled items in SharePoint and OneDrive can be blocked as a tenant setting in the Microsoft Purview compliance portal > Records management > Records management settings > Retention labels > Deletion of items.

 When you apply a retention label to a list item that has a document attachment, that document doesn't inherit the retention settings and can be deleted from the list item.
 In comparison, if that list item was declared a record with a retention label, the document attachment would inherit the retention settings and couldn't be deleted.